WilliamTjonndal/IT3212/assignment4/Group 25.md

 ### <a id="task-2-b"></a> Implement three clustering methods out of the following and justify your choices

-There are several different types of clustering algorithms to choose from, each with different properties.
-There are several types of clustering algorithms to choose from, but we mainly looked at centroid-based, density-based and distribution-based clustering algorithms.\
+There are several types of clustering algorithms to choose from, but we mainly looked at centroid-based, density-based and distribution-based clustering algorithms.

 The simplest are centroid-based algorithms that create cluster centers and assign data points to clusters based on their distance from the cluster centers.
-Examples of this are K-means and fuzzy C-means.\
+Examples of this are K-means and fuzzy C-means.

 Density-based algorithms define clusters based on the density of data points.
 This fits well for finding clusters of different shapes, but won't work well for clusters with varying densities.
-DBSCAN is an example of a density-based clustering algorithm.\
+DBSCAN is an example of a density-based clustering algorithm.

-Distribution-based algorithms assume clusters are generated by probability distributions, which work well for clusters of different (but not too complicated) shapes and densities, but it does assume data is generated in a specific distribution.
-An example of distribution-based clustering algorithms is Gaussian Mixture Models.
+Distribution-based algorithms assume clusters are generated by probability distributions, which work well for clusters of different (but not too complicated) shapes and densities, but it does assume that the data is generated in a specific distribution.
+An example of a distribution-based clustering algorithm is Gaussian Mixture Models.

 #### <a id="k-means"></a> K-means

 K-means was chosen mainly because it's the easiest clustering algorithm to understand.
 A problem with K-means and other centroid based algorithms is that it works best for clusters that are approximately spherical and similar in size, which is not the case for this dataset.
-This could have a negative impact on the performance of the clustering if the data points don't seperate well with centroid based clustering algorithms.
+This could have a negative impact on the performance of clustering if the data points don't separate well with centroid based clustering algorithms.

 #### <a id="fuzzy-c-means"></a> Fuzzy C-means

 Fuzzy C-means works almost like an improved version of K-means for this dataset.
 The biggest difference between them is that fuzzy C-means assigns each data point a membership value for every cluster, meaning it would be better for our use case.
-Even though articles are seperated into clusters, we don't want to make it impossible for articles that fit better in another cluster to be recommended to users, just less likely.
+Even though articles are separated into clusters, we don't want to make it impossible for articles that fit better in another cluster to be recommended to users, just less likely.
 Using fuzzy C-means, we can assign how likely an article is to be recommended to users based on its membership value to each cluster.
 Aside from that, it works very similarly to K-means as both are centroid-based clustering algorithms.

 #### <a id="gaussian-mixture-models"></a> Gaussian mixture models

 Gaussian Mixture Models were chosen because they offer a more flexible way to cluster the data.
 As opposed to centroid-based clustering algorithms which assume roughly spherical clusters of similar size, GMM is a distribution-based clustering algorithm that assumes each cluster has a shape and spread in the data, which means clusters don’t have to be perfectly round or all the same size.
 This fits better for our dataset, as we think it better matches the distribution of the clusters we can visualize from figure #.
-The reason we chose GMM over other clustering algorithms is that we thought a distribution-based clustering method would be best for our dataset, as clusters can have different shapes and densities, making it more suited to guess .

 Like fuzzy C-means, GMM assigns a probability to each article for belonging to every cluster.
 This way, this clustering algorithm doens't force articles that could belong to multiple clusters into just one.

 A problem shared between all our selected clustering algorithms is that you have to specify the amount of clusters created for each of them.
-While it would be nice to use a clustering method that doesn't depend on the amount of clusters, we think we were able to pick a good value for the by seeing how different values performed on certain metrics for each clustering algorithm.
+While it would be nice to use a clustering method that doesn't depend on the amount of clusters, we think we were able to pick a good value by seeing how different values performed on certain metrics for each clustering algorithm.

 ### <a id="task-2-c"></a> Compare and Explain the results

 #### <a id="compare-k-means"></a> K-means

-To decide the amount of clusters to use for K-means, we found 2 common clusterings metrics to see their performance for each value of k in what we though was a reasonable range based on the visualization, 3-6.
+To decide the amount of clusters to use for K-means, we found 2 common clusterings metrics to see their performance for each value of k in what we thought was a reasonable range based on the visualization.
+We tested k values from 3 to 6.
 The metrics we chose to use were silhouette score and Davies-Bouldin index.
 Silhouette score measures how similar points within a cluster are to eachother, ranging from 1 to -1.
 Scores near 1 mean data points are very similar within a cluster compared to data points in other clusters, while scores near -1 are likely misclassified.
-David-Bouldin index measures how well defined clusters are, comparing their compactness and separation.
-A value close to 0 means clusters are well separated and compact, while high scores imply overlapping or scattered clusters.
+Davies-Bouldin index measures how well defined clusters are, comparing their compactness and separation.
+A value close to 0 means clusters are well separated and compact, while values higher than 1 imply overlapping or scattered clusters.
+A value around 0.5 indicates well defined clusters of the data.

 <table align="center">
   <tr>